-FACTBOX-How does the ECB's four-year loan scheme work?
+Factbox-How does the ECB's four-year loan scheme work?

 How much can banks borrow?

-Up to 1 trillion euros could be borrowed ($1.36 trillion) in total, ECB President Mario Draghi said on Thursday, citing the ECB's own projections.
+Up to 1 trillion euros could be borrowed (0.79 trillion pounds) in total, ECB President Mario Draghi said on Thursday, citing the ECB's own projections.

 In the first stage, banks can borrow up to about 400 billion euros in operations on Sept.
 18 and Dec.
 11.